bcgov/EPIC.submit/README.md

 # EPIC.submit
 A project for the Environmental Assessment Office to manage submissions

+EPIC.submit is an online application that allows Certificate/Exemption Holders to submit management plans and other post-certificate documents to the Environmental Assessment Office (EAO).
+The system streamlines the submission process, tracks document versions, and facilitates communication between users and the EAO.

+### Who Should Use This Guide
+• Certificate/Exemption Holders: Organizations that need to submit management plans and other documents to the EAO

+### Key Benefits
+• Streamlined Submission Process: Submit documents directly to the EAO online
+• Status Tracking: Monitor the progress of your submissions
+• Version Control: Keep track of document versions
+• Team Collaboration: Work with team members on submissions
+• Direct Communication: Receive feedback and requests from the EAO

 # Submit Setup Instructions

 This document outlines the setup instructions for both the backend and front-end components of the project.
 Ensure you follow the steps in sequence for a smooth setup.